Psychedelics: An Overview

 Psychedelics and Science

-New Frontiers in Psychopharmacology: Insights into the Relationship between Psychedelics and Science
+New Frontiers in Psychopharmacology: Illuminating the Interaction between Psychedelics and Science

-Studies show that psychedelics work by disintegrating the default mode network of the brain, resulting in a greater sense of connectedness and increased empathy.
-This leads to a significant decrease in symptoms related to mental illness and addiction.
+Studies show that psychedelics work by dissolving the default mode network of the brain, leading to more interconnectedness and empathy.
+This leads to a marked diminution in symptoms of mental illnesses and addiction.

-Looks like researchers were tripping over their own lab coats in the quest to understand psychedelics.
+Looks like researchers were tripping over their lab coats in the quest to understand psychedelics.

 The History of Psychedelic Research